7 Best High-Protein Vegetables for Weight Loss

 - It is one of the most high-protein vegetables and contains multiple essential amino acids.

-- In addition to its high protein content, spinach contains compounds with great anti-oxidant potential, which can also reduce inflammation.
+- In addition to its high protein content, spinach contains compounds with great anti-oxidant potential.

 We suggest the following: a salad of spinach, strawberries, and nuts.

 Watercress is a cruciferous plant (like broccoli or Brussels sprouts) which has a high protein content.